kevin-montrose/FeatherDotNet/README.md

 ﻿# Feather.NET

-A (work in progress) implementation of the [Feather format](https://github.com/wesm/feather) for .NET.
+An implementation of the [Feather format](https://github.com/wesm/feather) for .NET.

+## Install

+[Feather.NET is on Nuget](https://www.nuget.org/packages/FeatherDotNet).
+Install through a UI, or use `Install-Package FeatherDotNet`.

+## Loading a Dataframe

+Use the `FeatherReader` classes `ReadXXX` and `TryReadXXX` methods.

 Feather.NET works on memory mapped files, and deserializes lazily.
 This means you can operate on very large datasets (> `int.MaxValue` rows) without paying a large loading time upfront.

-## Loading a Dataframe

-Use the `FeatherReader` classes `ReadXXX` and `TryReadXXX` methods.

 ## Untyped access